rockets-cn/Geiger-Muller-counter-esp32/README.md

 ## Hardware Components

 - Geiger-Muller Tube
-- ESP32 Module
-- E-Ink Display
+- E-Ink Display with ESP32 Module
-- 3D Printer (for the enclosure)
+- 3D Printer enclosure

 ## Software Dependencies

 - Arduino IDE
 - Required Libraries:
-    - Geiger Library
-    - GxEPD2 Library for E-Ink Display
+    - GxEPD Library for E-Ink Display

 ## Getting Started

 1. **3D Printing the Enclosure**
-    - Design and 3D print the enclosure using the provided STL files.
+    - Download and 3D print the enclosure using the provided STL files.
-2. **Setting up the ESP32**
-    - Install the Arduino IDE and configure it for ESP32.
-    - Install the required libraries through the Library Manager in Arduino IDE.
-3. **Wiring**
+2. **Wiring**
     - Follow the wiring diagram provided to connect the Geiger-Muller tube, ESP32, and E-Ink display.
-4. **Software Configuration**
+3. **Software Configuration**
     - Load the provided Arduino sketch onto the ESP32.
     - Configure any necessary settings such as the Wi-Fi credentials if remote monitoring is desired.
-5. **Testing**
+4. **Testing**
     - Power on the Geiger Counter and verify that it's functioning as expected.

 ## Usage

 - The Geiger Counter will begin measuring radiation levels immediately upon powering on.
-- The E-Ink display will update with the current radiation level, and historical data can be accessed via the built-in buttons.
+- The E-Ink display will update with the current radiation level.

 ## Contributing